lmatosevic/ivy-nestjs/README.md

 Bootstraping logic for Mongoose library usage with MongoDB.

+### Queue

+The queue connection for asynchronous task processing and job execution, also used by Mail module.

 ### Redis

 Access and management functionality for the Redis storage, also used in Queue, Mail and Cache modules.